 about ten weeks

-Army Basic Combat Training is divided into three stages and lasts around 10 weeks, depending on your military occupational specialty (MOS).
-After completing basic training, you will go through two further phases of training known as Advanced Individual Training, during which you will learn the work abilities necessary for your MOS.
+Army Basic Combat Training consists of three stages and lasts approximately 10 weeks, depending on your military occupational specialty (MOS).
+Following basic training, you will go through two more phases of training known as Advanced Individual Training, during which you will learn the work skills required for your MOS.